Back to Basics: Contextual advertising for beginners

 While a differentiated advertising strategy is always key, a huge step towards maintaining the old normal -including the ability to address your target audiences with precision - can be taken by adding contextual advertising (back) into your marketing strategy to rebuild the audiences you currently target using identifiers.
 Think about it: why waste time and effort with solutions whose days are numbered when you can invest in well-versed, future-proof solutions?

-Verve Group recently acquired Beemray, a next-generation contextual data platform that can discover, analyze, and activate new digital content in real time.
+Verve recently acquired Beemray, a next-generation contextual data platform that can discover, analyze, and activate new digital content in real time.
 Their AI-driven technology enables us to target consumers at their peak interest, showing ads in perfect moments, and driving conversion intent.
 This solution aims at future-proofing advertising for a world without personal identifiers, much like our mobile solution ATOM (or Anonymized Targeting on Mobile) which uses device, ad, and contextual app signals to rebuild the audiences you are constructing with personal identifiers today.

 If you are interested in learning more, do reach out to us